Five Good, Cheap Fixie Bikes for Under $300, Reviewed

 Long story short, you get a lot for your money with this bike, and for well under $300 it's basically a great bargain.

-Vilano: A good, cheap fixed gear well under $300
+Vilano Rampage: A good, affordable fixed gear that's well under $300

-This bike has a chromoly frame for superior strength, rigidity and dependability.
+This bike has a TIG-welded steel frame for superior strength, rigidity and dependability.
 It has a forged alloy Tec9 crankset with a 46 tooth chainring on the front, and a 16 tooth freewheel on the back.
 The gearing is great for all-around riding styles, and you can even tackle a hill or two.
-It has a flip-flop rear hub, and it even comes with a freewheel attached to the other side, a nice bonus!
-It even comes with toe clips.
+It has a flip-flop rear hub, and it comes with a freewheel attached to the other side, a nice bonus!
+Wide, BMX-style platform pedals are in style at the moment and offer nice support.

-This fixie is also nice to look at and would make a good basis for a buildup, since it's got very little overt branding on it.
-Check it out, you might be impressed by this newer brand.
+This fixie is also nice to look at and would make a good basis for a further buildup over time, since it has a very subtle frame and little overt branding on it.
+Check it out, you might be impressed by Vilano; I certainly am.

 Another newer brand (you're probably seeing a pattern here), Takara is nevertheless gaining a good reputation for producing excellent road bicycles, fixie bikes and components.
-Just check out the reviews: these are nice bikes and the owners are noticing.
-The best part is the price point, which is unbelievably affordable.
+Just check out the reviews: price notwithstanding, these are nice bikes and the owners are noticing.
 I really dig the flat bars and 'custom' style look this one has.

 The Takara Sugiyama is an attractive and basic single speed bike that is perfect for a newer rider.
 It comes with a fixed cog rear wheel and a freewheel (rare to get both out of the box) so it's a good deal for you if you want to try out both styles.
 The wheels are 700c alloy and very light, and the brakes (front and rear) are pretty effective, so no compromise on quality there!
 Getting all these nice, high quality components on a fixie costing under $300 is pretty rare.

-Takara is worth a shot, and this is a really nice bike for a fantastic price.
+Takara is worth a shot..
 Check it out, and check out the next listing by the same company if you want something with a little bit of a different flavor.

-Retrospec is another newer name to the game, but they're quickly gaining a positive reputation, and they like to do things a little bit differently.
-The Retrospec Siddhartha is a retro fixie inspired single speed that looks great and performs well in most riding situations.
+Retrospec is another newer name to the game, but they're quickly gaining a positive reputation, and I particularly appreciate that they like to do things a little bit differently.
+The Retrospec Marsis a retro, fixie-inspired single speed that looks great and performs well in most riding situations.
 It's one of my new favorites.

-The Siddhartha has a single speed coaster brake rear hub for a mixed riding style and easy skidding if you prefer it, and the 16 tooth cog matches well with the 48 tooth chainring, best suited for flats and lighter hills.
+The Mars has a single speed rear hub for a mixed riding style, and the 16 tooth cog matches well with the 48 tooth chainring, best suited for flats and lighter hills.
 The frame is steel and is built for the perfect mix of fun and comfort.
 I like it because you won't be in pain but you won't look goofy either.
 The moustache handlebars give it a good retro French appeal.

-What I like best about the Retrospec Siddhartha is that it's a fantastic platform for almost any build.
+What I like best about the Retrospec Mars is that it's a fantastic platform for almost any build.
 The classic look frame is perfect for a wide variety of styles.
 You can buy this bike and add better parts and components as you can afford them.
-Definitely a nice one to check out.

-Pacific Akula: A cheap, 'BMX styled' fixed gear bicycle
+Framed Lifted: A budget-priced, 'BMX styled' fixed gear bicycle

-This last bike has a bit of a different flavour than the other ones we've been looking at so far.
-The Pacific Akula is neat because it sort of combines the best of two worlds: BMX and fixed gear styles.
-It has a more BMX styled stance than normal, but it also has many properties of a fixie too.
+This bike has a bit of a different flavour than the other ones we've been looking at so far. .
+It has a more BMX styled stance than normal, but it doesn't skimp on the many desirable properties of a fixie either.
+The Framed Lifted is neat because in both style and function it effectively combines the best of two worlds: BMX and fixed gear styles

-It's unconventional, but in a cool way!
-Check out the Takara Blacktop, one of the nicest and most unique on this list.
+It's unconventional, but you'll stand out.
+Check out the Framed Lifted, one of the nicest and most unique offerings on this list.

 Brakes or No Brakes?